ministryofjustice/opg-lpa/service-front/content/guidance/order.md

 * LPA basics
 	* About LPAs_LPA basics.md
-* About this service
+* How to make an LPA online
-	* Process_About this service.md
+	* Process_How to make an LPA online.md
 * Before you begin
 	* Process_Before you begin.md
 * The 2 types of LPA